ISTE Standards

 Educators design authentic, learner-driven activities and opportunities that use technology to accommodate learner variability.

-As a designer, I create learning experiences that are intentional, engaging, and responsive to the needs of my students.
-I use principles of instructional design to develop lessons that incorporate student interests, offer meaningful choice, and support learner variability.
-Whether I’m designing interactive activities, SEL-based lessons, or technology-rich projects, my goal is to build experiences that feel authentic and accessible for all learners.
+As a designer, I create learning experiences that are intentional, engaging, and responsive to my students' needs.
+I apply design principles to develop lessons that incorporate student interests, offer meaningful choices, and support learner variability.
+This is reflected in my Government in Action blended learning unit, where I designed a series of connected lessons that integrate technology, collaboration, and real-world application.
+The accompanying overview highlights the design process behind the unit, while the student syllabus demonstrates how these ideas are translated into clear, accessible learning experiences for students.
+Whether I’m designing interactive activities, social-emotional learning lessons, or technology-rich projects, my goal is to build experiences that feel authentic and accessible for all learners.

 Facilitator